Willdeakin/Milestone-Project-2/README.md

 - As a frequent visitor, I want to also access a government website to see if the holidays displayed are currently at high risk of COVID-19
 #### Structure

+The website is contained within a single page, with a navbar containing hyperlinks attached to the top of the screen.
+The navbar is collapsible for small and medium devices such that space can be saved while maintaining functionality.
+The purpose of this is to fulfill user story:
+> As a first time visitor, I want to easily navigate this website

+The website has a paragraph of text for each location featured.
+The purpose of this is to fulfill user story:
+> As a first time visitor, I want there to be content which will help me decide on a holiday location

+The website is designed with responsivity in mind, creating an easy-on-the-eye bootstrap based layout at all screen sizes.
+The purpose of this is to fulfill user story:
+> As a first time visitor, I want to be able to use this website comfortably on any of my devices

+The website is set in a linear fashion with each location represented by its name and an image next to it.
+The purpose of this is to fulfill user story:
+> As a returning visitor, I want to easily find any locations I have previously seen on the site
+> As a returning visitor, I want to see locations which I may not have seen on the site before

+The website has a form at the bottom of the page which can be filled out and has full functionality.
+The purpose of this is to fulfill user story:
+> As a frequent visitor, I want to sign up to a newsletter to recieve emails regarding holiday destinations

+The website has a warning banner under the navbar which warns that the locations may not be currently safe to travel to due to COVID-19 and has a link to the UK government website.
+The purpose of this is to fulfill user story:
+> As a frequent visitor, I want to also access a government website to see if the holidays displayed are currently at high risk of COVID-19
+> As a first time visitor, I want there to be content which will help me decide on a holiday location

 #### Design and Wireframes

 ##### Colour scheme